Yamaha XMAX: 2017

-In 2017, Yamaha revamped the XMAX with different overall styling, alongside with the introduction of ABS and traction control system.
+In 2017, Yamaha revamped the XMAX with different overall styling, along with the introduction of ABS and traction control system.
 Going forward, the 125cc to 300cc model is assembled in Indonesia for both local and export markets as Yamaha's global scooter model, whereas the 400cc variant is still assembled in France for European markets only.
 From this generation, the 125cc model assembly was moved from France to Indonesia for export only, specifically for A1 driver license holders in Europe.